fcash-js/fcash-pay/README.md

 BIP45 note: All addresses generated at FWS with BIP45 use the 'shared cosigner index' (2147483647) so FcashApp address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.

 Since version 1.5, FcashApp uses the root `m/48'` for hardware multisignature wallets.
 This was coordinated with Ledger and Trezor teams.
 While the derivation path format is still similar to BIP44, the root was in order to indicate that these wallets are not discoverable by scanning addresses for funds.
-Address generation for multisignature wallets requires the other fcash-pay extended public keys.
+Address generation for multisignature wallets requires the other fcashpay extended public keys.

 ## Fcash Wallet Service